 - Red berry jam

-- Press a well into the middle of the flour and add the egg and icing sugar/ powdered Erythrit.
+Press a hole into the middle of the flour and add the egg and icing sugar/ powdered Erythrit.

 - Cut the cold butter into small pieces.
 Knead the cold butter into the mixture until you get a smooth dough.